 You have not done the work necessary to transform your thinking-

-Because we are all sinners from the moment we are born wrong thinking is an integral part of our human operating system.
+Because we are all sinners from the moment we enter this world, wrong thinking is an integral part of our operating systems.
 One of the primary tasks of a new Christian is to begin the process of renewing their mind and changing their thinking about just about every subject under the sun (Romans 12:2, 1stCorinthians 14:20, 2nd Peter 3:1).
-If your attitudes towards sex, relationships, politics and work haven’t changed since you became a Christian it’s possible you are not a Christian or you are in danger of falling away (Hebrews 5:11-12)
+If your attitudes about sex, relationships, politics and work haven’t changed since you became a Christian it’s possible you are not a Christian or you are in danger of falling away (Hebrews 5:11-12)

 You love secular advice-